dustinpfister/blog_posts/_posts/canvas-example-state-machine.md

 ## 1 - The State Machine module for canvas examples

-In this section I will be going over the source code of the state machine module that I worked out for this post, and might use in future canvas examples and projects.
+In this section I will be going over the source code of the state machine module that I worked out for this post, and might use in future canvas examples and projects as is, or in a custom mutated form.
 The module makes use of the IFFE pattern and returns a public API as a single function that creates a state machine object.
 Once I have a state machine object I can then call the load method as a way to start defining state objects.

 ### 1.1 - The start of the module, and a parse container argument helper